 In a nutshell, here's why:

-First and foremost, when you operate with sliding fees, there's no need!
+First and foremost, when you successfully operate with sliding fees, there tends to be no need.
 When each client pays the highest possible amount they are able, everyone wins.
 Folks who can pay my full rate do so and therefor supplement for those who can't.
 BOOM.
 It's also part of healing when we all do what we can, as a community.

 Questions about pricing?
 Email me at firstname.lastname@example.org